nineinchnick/yii-nfy/README.md

 Same as above, the NfyDbRoute class could be used for message creation and filtering.
 The only difference is that is it sent as an email instead of put into a database queue.

+For an example, see the components/NfyOtherRoute.php file, where the NfyOtherRoute class extends NfyDbRoute by adding two transports, email and xmpp (jabber).

 #### Message queue

 By using an external service, like a message queue server